shanerbaner82/Laravel-Walmart/readme.md

 Now you can use the facades and any of the classes found in Phillip's SDK:

     dd(WalmartFeed::list());

-Make sure to add the following variables to your .env:

-    WALMART_CONSUMER_ID
-    WALMART_PRIVATE_KEY
-    WALMART_CONSUMER_CHANNEL_TYPE

 ## API Coverage
 Currently 100% (19 of 19) are supported by this SDK